colbisaurusrex/graphql_course/README.md

     - axios has a quirk when integrated with GraphQL.
 It nests data in a "data" property.
 GraphQL doesn't know that.

 * Query Fragments
     - used to avoid duplication and copy/paste.
-Essentially a list of differrent properties that can be reused when querying and entity.
+Essentially a list of different properties that can be reused when querying and entity.
 Fragments are primarily used on the front end.

     ```javascript
         {